wso2/docs-is/en/docs/guides/access-delegation/uma.md

 Now you have completed registering the resource.

-Next, you need to create and publish an access policy to provide specific users appropriate permission to access the resource.
-In our sample scenario, the requesting party (i.e., Sam) is only provided view permission to the photo album.
-Therefore, let's create and publish a policy so that users who have view permission to the album can view the images, whereas those who have download permission can download the images.
+Next, you need to create and publish an access policy to provide specific users appropriate resource scopes (permissions) to access the resource. <br>
+e.g. The requesting party is allowed to have view permission to the registered resource of the resource owner.

 ---